 The world’s largest mining companies are anxious to return to the Kakadu, where it is estimated that remaining uranium deposits are greater than the oil reserves in Saudi Arabia.
 With the growth of uranium-based technologies in the nuclear energy industry, in military weapon development, and in medical technology, it will be increasingly difficult for the Mirrar people to protect their biologically diverse and spiritually rich land.

-This brief case study raises critical questions that you will investigate in this chapter as you imagine an Earth with improving biodiversity.
+This brief case study raises critical questions that you will investigate in this chapter.

 - Why is biodiversity important and how did it come about?
 What are the major forms of biodiversity on Earth and why are they declining?

 - What ethical challenges do we face in protecting and improving Earth’s biodiversity?
-What moral principles, goals, and virtues should guide our decisions for protecting and improving biodiversity?
+What moral principles, goals, and virtues should guide our decisions as we seek biodiversity protection and improvement?

 - How have humans approached the nature and meaning of biodiversity from a spiritual perspective?
 What aspects of spirituality might we draw on to help us address the problem of declining biodiversity?

-- What actions are being taken in the world today that are hopeful signs for improving Earth’s biodiversity?
+- What actions are being taken in the world today that are hopeful signs for an improved biodiversity?
 Are there indications of declining biodiversity in your community?
 Is there an action you can take in your community to begin healing the Earth’s declining biodiversity?